-Please do not contact the school to give your acceptance - you need to give your decision to the local authority directly.
-We cannot accept a message from the school as proof you have accepted the offer - you must contact us yourselves.
-We will continue to coordinate offer places on behalf of academies, voluntary aided and free schools until 31 August, to ensure each child only ever holds one offer.
+Please do not contact the school directly to give your acceptance - you need to give your decision to the local authority directly.
+We cannot accept a message from the school as proof you have accepted the offer.
+We will continue to coordinate offer places on behalf of academies, voluntary aided and free schools until 31 August 2023, to ensure each child only ever holds one offer.

 Once we have received your direct response, you can feel free to liaise directly with the school for the arrangements on transition days, joining forms, and information on how to start the school year.

-You must accept or decline your offer by 3 May, through the Admissions portal if you applied online or by following the instructions in your letter or email if you applied on paper.
+You must accept or decline your offer by 15 March, either through the Admissions portal if you applied online or by following the instructions in your letter/email if you applied on paper.
 The offer for your allocated school is only guaranteed if you select the option to 'Accept' on the online system; if you select any other option, the place may be withdrawn without further contact from the Admissions team.

 Please remember that you cannot use the response or confirmation emails to inform the Admissions team of any changes to your application, including changes to your preferences or home address, as these will not be seen.

-Please use rbwm.admissions@achievingforchildren.org.uk for any correspondence, and include the name and date of birth of your child.
+Please include the name and date of birth of your child, and use rbwm.admissions@achievingforchildren.org.uk for any correspondence.

-Second round offers are made on 22 May.
-From 22 May onwards we will re-offer any places that may have become vacant since original offers were made to applicants from the relevant waiting list, in accordance with the individual school's admission criteria.
+Second round offers are made on 4 April.
+From this date onwards we will re-offer any places that may have become vacant since original offers were made to applicants from the relevant waiting list, in accordance with the individual school's admission criteria.
 If parents have not responded to their offer from National Offer Day, their school places may be offered out to other pupils on this day.